KungPhoo/ba67-basic/readme.md

 ### POKE
 Puts a byte to a virtual memory address.
 This is only for compatibility.
 The `PEEK` command can retrieve the value.
-The memory has no influence on the machine, screen or other devices.
+BA67 internally has 32 bit  values for each address.
+So you can `POKE` larger values to an address.
+This is required to display Unicode screen characters.

+See the annex I for supported addresses.

-**Usage:** `POKE address, byte`
+**Usage:** `POKE address, value`

 Example:
 ```basic